ckeditor/ckeditor5/docs/support/obtaining-license-key.md

 	* {@link features/slash-commands Slash commands}
 	* {@link features/table-of-contents Table of contents}

-For activation instructions for premium features such as export to Word, export to PDF, import from Word please refer to respective guides.
+Premium features such as {@link features/export-word export to Word}, {@link features/export-pdf export to PDF}, {@link features/import-word import from Word} are authenticated on the server side.
+Please refer to respective feature guides for installation details.

 ## Obtaining a license